-18 29 C.F.R. § 102.117(d)(1)(v).
-See also Avondale, 1998 WL 34064938, at 5 (company's intent to use requested documents to contest union election results and to defend itself in unfair labor practice proceeding found to be commercial use); Rozet v.
-HUD, 59 F. Supp.
+&lt;sup>18 29 C.F.R. § 102.117(d)(1)(v).
+See also Avondale, 1998 WL 34064938, at \5 (company's intent to use requested documents to contest union election results and to defend itself in unfair labor practice proceeding found to be commercial use); Rozet v.
+HUD, 59 F.Supp.
 2d 55, 57 (D.D.C.
 1999) (finding commercial use where requester sought documents to defend corporation in civil action).

-20 But see McClellan Ecological Seepage Situation v.
+&lt;sup>20 But see McClellan Ecological Seepage Situation v.
 Carlucci, 835 F.2d 1282, 1285 (9th Cir.
 1987).

-$^{^{21}}$ See OMB Fee Guidelines, 52 Fed.
+&lt;sup>21 See OMB Fee Guidelines, 52 Fed.
 Reg. at 10,018.
 Be aware that "noncommercial scientific institution" is not defined in the Board's Rules and Regulations.
 Accordingly, when a request is made by a noncommercial scientific institution, the OMB Fee Guidelines' definition "institution that is not operated on a 'commercial' basis . . . and which is operated solely for the purpose of conducting scientific research" should be applied.
 Id.

-Educational institution refers to a preschool, a public or private elementary or secondary school, an institution of undergraduate higher education, an institution of graduate higher education, an institution of professional education, or an institution of vocational education, that operates a program of scholarly research.22
+of graduate higher education, an institution of professional education, or an institution of vocational education, that operates a program of scholarly research.

-Consistent with the OMB Fee Guidelines, the definition of "educational institution" is limited by the requirement that the "educational institution" must be one "which operates a program or programs of scholarly research."23 To fall within this category, the Board requires the requester to show that the request is authorized by and is made under the auspices of a qualifying institution and that the records are not sought for a commercial use but are sought to further scholarly research.24 Researchers working pursuant to educational institution grants or professors who are conducting research are properly placed in this category.
-Under this definition, however, there may be individuals not connected with an educational institution, who are performing worthy academic research, but nonetheless are not included in this category.25
+Consistent with the OMB Fee Guidelines, the definition of "educational institution" is limited by the requirement that the "educational institution" must be one "which operates a program or programs of scholarly research."
+To fall within this category, the Board requires the requester to show that the request is authorized by and is made under the auspices of a qualifying institution and that the records are not sought for a commercial use but are sought to further scholarly research.
+Researchers working pursuant to educational institution grants or professors who are conducting research are properly placed in this category.
+Under this definition, however, there may be individuals not connected with a educational institution, who are performing worthy academic research, but nonetheless are not included in this category.

-Agency FOIA processors should always evaluate requests on an individual basis to see: (1) whether a requester can demonstrate that the request is from an institution that is within this category; (2) that the institution has a program of scholarly research; and (3) that the documents sought are in furtherance of the institution's program of scholarly research and not for commercial use.26
+Agency FOIA processors should always evaluate requests on an individual basis to see: (1) whether a requester can demonstrate that the request is from an institution that is within this category; (2) that the institution has a program of scholarly research; and (3) that the documents sought are in furtherance of the restruction's program of scholarly research and not for commercial use.